whiskeyhughes/M365_reporting_tool/README.md

 The Office 365 License Feature Tool!

 ## Description
 Anyone who has worked with Microsoft 365 knows that the licenses and features included in each license tier is very confusing, and often times requires a PHD to properly understand.
-We wanted a way to break down the different licenses to their simplist element so that way people could visually see what is included in the different tiers.
-This will help our sales team stop underselling and overselling licenses.
+We wanted a way to break down the different licenses to their simplist properties so that way users could quickly and visually see what is included in the different tiers.
+This will help our sales team stop underselling or overselling licenses.

 ## Why are there so many Eggplants?
 This is a valid question, and we understand that such a large amount of Eggplants might be off putting to certain groups of people, but I assure you there is a logical reason!